NeuroJSON/bjdata/Binary_JData_Specification.md

 #### Integer
 All integer types (`uint8`, `int8`, `uint16`, `int16`, `uint32`, `int32`, `uint64` and
-`int64`) are written in **Little-Endian order** (this is different from UBJSON, where all integers are wrirten Big-Endian order).
+`int64`) are written in **Little-Endian order** (this is different from UBJSON, where all integers are written in Big-Endian order).

 #### Float
 All float types (`half`, `single`, `double` are written in **Little-Endian order**